Nazib2/Nazib2.github.io/_posts/2020-05-28-THE-STORY-OF-ADAM.md

 And God said to the angels:

-“‘Verily, I am going to place mankind generations after generations on earth.’
+>"‘Verily, I am going to place mankind generations after generations on earth.’
 They said: ‘Will You place therein those who will make mischief therein and shed blood, while we glorify You with praises and thanks and sanctify You.’
 God said: ‘I know that which you do not know.’”
 (Quran 2:30)

 So begins the story of Adam, the first man, the first human being.
 God created Adam from a handful of soil containing portions from all its varieties on Earth.
 Angels were sent to earth to collect the soil that was to become Adam.
 It was red, white, brown, and black; it was soft and malleable, hard and gritty; it came from the mountains and the valleys; from infertile deserts and lush fertile plains and all the natural varieties in between.
 The descendants of Adam were destined to be as diverse as the handful of soil from which their ancestor was created; all have different appearances, attributes and qualities.